koodihirmu/hardware-2-project/README.md

+# if pico-lib is not pulled after cloning the repo

+git submodule update --recursive or git submodule update --init

 # MicroPython libraries for the first year hardware project

 This is an example project that can be used to install MicroPython libraries that are needed for